-Earlier mark Contested mark Case No RSC-ROYAL SHAKE: SPEARE Royal Shakespeare 06/07/2012, T-60/10 , Royal Shakespeare, EU:T:2012:348

-The earlier mark is reputed for theatre productions, whereas the contested mark covers non-alcoholic and alcoholic drinks and providing of food and drink, restaurants, bars, pubs, hotels; temporary accommodation.
-There is a certain proximity between the contested goods and the opponent's theatre productions.
-It is common practice in theatres to offer bar and catering services either alongside and during the interval of a performance.
-In view of the exceptional reputation of the earlier mark and the similarity between the marks, the relevant UK public would make a link with the earlier mark when confronted with the contested goods bearing the contested mark in a supermarket or in a bar (para.
+Earlier mark Contested mark Case No RSC-ROYAL SHAKESPEARE COMPANY Royal Shakespeare 06/07/2012, T-60/10 , Royal Shakespeare, EU:T:2012:348 and alcoholic drinks and provide accommodation.
+There is a certain productions .
+It is common practic during the interval of a performan similarity between the marks, the ing of food and drink, restaurant n proximity between the contested ce in theatres to offer bar and cate ce.
+In view of the exceptional repu ntested mark covers non-alcoholic is, bars , pubs , hotels ; temporary goods and the opponent's theatre ring services either alongside and utation of the earlier mark and the a link with the earlier mark when supermarket or in a bar (para.
 60).